Blood cancer happens when blood cells do not develop properly.

-To understand blood cancers, it can help to know more about your blood and blood cells.
+To understand blood cancers, it can help to know more about how the blood and blood cells work.

 Different types of blood cancer affect different types of cells in the blood.
 We explain more about the types below.

-The abnormal white blood cells are called leukaemia cells.
-They behave differently from healthy white blood cells.
+The abnormal blood cells are called leukaemia cells.
+They behave differently from healthy blood cells.

-Lymphoma is a cancer of a type of white blood cell called lymphocytes.
-The abnormal lymphocytes or lymphoma cells may build up and form a lump or tumour.
-The most common place for this to happen is in a group, or more than one group, of lymph nodes.
-But lymphoma can also happen in other organs in the body.
+Lymphoma is a cancer that develops when white blood cells called lymphocytes become abnormal.
+These abnormal cells are called lymphoma cells.
+Over time, enough lymphoma cells develop to form a lump (tumour).
+The most common place for this to happen is in the lymph nodes.
+But lymphoma can start growing in other parts of the body.

-Sometimes, over time, MDS can develop into acute myeloid leukaemia (AML).
+Sometimes, MDS can develop into acute myeloid leukaemia (AML).

 Myeloproliferative neoplasms (MPNs) are also blood cancers.

-They happen when the bone marrow makes too many of one type, or more than one type, of blood cell.
+They happen when the bone marrow makes too many of 1 or more type of blood cell.
 These cells all start from myeloid stem cells.

 Essential thrombocythaemia (ET)

-The body makes too many blood clotting cells, called platelets.
-People with essential thrombocythaemia (ET) have a higher risk of getting a blood clot (thrombosis).
-Some people with ET develop myelofibrosis.
+Essential thrombocythaemia (ET) is when the body makes too many blood-clotting cells.
+These are called platelets.
+Some people with ET have a higher risk of getting a blood clot (thrombosis).
+A very small number of people with ET may develop myelofibrosis.

 Polycythaemia vera (PV)

-In people with myelofibrosis, the bone marrow becomes scarred.
+In people with myelofibrosis (MF), the bone marrow becomes scarred.
 This means it cannot make blood cells properly.